brennv/openshiftv3-training/training-guide.md

     --selector='region=infra' \
     --images='registry.access.redhat.com/openshift3/ose-${component}:${version}'

+**Note:** You will have to reference the absolute path of the PEM file if you did not run this command in the folder where you created it.

 If this works, you'll see some output:

+    password for stats user admin has been set to <password>
     services/router
     deploymentConfigs/router

-**Note:** You will have to reference the absolute path of the PEM file if you did not run this command in the folder where you created it.
+**Note:** Make note of this password, you will need it to review router stats in the next section.

 Let's check the pods: